 What do I do if there is Japanese knotweed on my property?

 It is not illegal to have Japanese knotweed on your property but it is your responsibility to control it to prevent it from spreading to other properties.
-If you do not, you may be prosecuted.
+If you do not, you may be prosecuted and there are strict government guidelines that should be adhered to.

 The law requires that a property owner declares the presence of any Japanese knotweed on their property when they come to sell.